Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumig-job.md

 ```

 ## Hybrid MPI+OpenMP job

-!!! note "GPU Binding"

-    It is recommended to read the section about [GPU Binding][gpu-binding] for
-    more details about the motivation for the binding exemplified is this
-    section.

 Below, a job script to launch an application with one MPI ranks and 6 threads
 per GPU (GCD).